 First of all, we must make clear that the terps we dealt with in this manual, are terps built on the clay soils of the (former) salt marshes.

-A terp, in essence, is a man-made, raised mound to dwell on, and to protect buildings from inundation.
-Whether that is on the tidal marshlands bordering the sea, on the peatlands adjacent to the salt marshes, or along rivers and at river mouths.
-Exactly the habitats of broader historic Frisia.
+A terp, in essence, is a man-made, raised mound to dwell on, and to protect buildings and food stocks from inundation.
+Whether that is on the tidal marshlands bordering the sea, on the peatlands adjacent to the marshlands, or along rivers and at river mouths.
+Exactly the habitats of wider, historic Frisia.
 Terps can be a mound to support a single house, a platform, or a mound to support a small settlement of a few hundred people.

-‘Salt-water terps’ can be found in relatively large numbers especially along the Wadden Sea coastal zone of Denmark, Germany and the Netherlands.
-The oldest terps can be found in the region Westergo in province Friesland.
-From there, terps spread eastward into Germany.
+‘Salt-water terps’ can be found in relatively large numbers especially along the Wadden Sea coastal zone of Denmark, Flanders, Germany and the Netherlands.
+The oldest terps can be found in region Westergo in province Friesland.
+From here, terps spread eastward into Germany.
 The northernmost terp is that of Misthusum in the southwest of Jutland.
 It regrettably has been abandoned in the year 1814.
 The most southern terp at the North Sea coast is at Leffinge, Flanders (see further below).

 Because people lived on terps on the tidal marshlands before high dikes existed, the sea could flow out over a vast area of marshland during storm floods.
 Terps were on average not much higher than 4 meters above mean sea level (MOD, Meters above Ordnance Datum).
 Higher was simply not necessary and not worth teh effort.
 The sea just flowed out during storms without, in general, causing too much damage because of this enormous storage capacity.